connexcs/docs/docs/setup/settings/users.md

     * **Name** - The user's name.
     * **Groups** (optional) - Select one or more Group(s) to be assigned to the new user.
 This will define their permission levels.
 (See below for details on creating Groups.)
     * **Reseller Account** (optional) - Used to restrict resellers.
 (See below for details on creating Default Resellers.)
-    * **Password** - Enter a password they will use to log into the ConnexCS Control Panel.
+    * **Password** - Enter the password they will use to access the Control Panel.
 We recommend agents set a default password then advise the user to reset the password immediately after logging in for the first time.
 This best practice increases user account security by ensuring only the user knows the password.
     * **Role** - Select User or Administrator.
-If no role is assigned, the ConnexCS Control Panel assigns the role of Administrator.
+If no role is assigned, the ConnexCS assigns the role of Administrator.
     * **Email** - The user's email address.
 It is recommended this is an email address that is used often.
     * **Time Zone** - Select the User's time zone.
     * **IP Whitelist** - Specify the IP or range of IPs the user can use to connect to the ConnexCS Control Panel.
 They will not be able to login from any other IP, so be careful with this setup.
 The IP Whitelist is specified as follows: